dwanerich/greenlife-backend/README.md

 # README

-this project is based on user being able to upload a plant image http, name & caption.
-3 mood options are present. happy sad, thirsty. if you click sad more than 3x it's assumed the plant is on death row & is donated to the trashbin. if if thirsty is clicked more than 3x you're alerted "you're drowning me, please no more.
-Happiness can be clicked unlimited amout of times without any consequence.
+this project is based on user being able to upload a plant image http, name & caption. either plant is happy or sad. if you click sad more than 3x it's assumed the plant is on death row & is donated to the trashbin. if plant score is greater that 0 plant is still doing well.

 steps to developing this app

 // build out a plant class
-// build out a reaction class
 // establish & understand nodes in index.HTML file
 // addeventlisteners to all buttons & forms etc..
 // add event handlers